Primordial Black Holes from Effective Field Theory of Stochastic Single Field Inflation at NNNLO: Conclusion

-In the drift-dominated regime, the analysis carried out up to the next-to-next-to-next-to-leading order (NNNLO) shows $C$ dependent corrections coming into each order version of the non-Gaussianity parameters, $f_{\rm NL}, g_{\rm NL}, \tau_{\rm NL}$, and equivalently into the related statistical moments of the stochastic e-folds ${\cal N}$.
-The probability distribution function (PDF) of the e-folds ${\cal N}$ is given at each order of the analysis, and the effects of the parameter $C$ on the PDF shape at each order via measures such as skewness and kurtosis are also provided.
-In the diffusion-dominated regime, a similar perturbative analysis up to NNNLO is given for the distribution function.
-Though explicit expressions become greatly cumbersome beyond next-to-leading order (NLO), numerical results are possible to design.
-The perturbative expansion is shown through figure \ref{allSSFI} to hold perfectly for this regime.
+We follow the analysis of ref.\cite{Pattison:2021oen}, that studied the implications of higher-order corrections on PBH mass fraction, and further highlighted the results on the stochastic variable, ${\cal N}$, statistics till the NLO.
+In the drift-dominated regime, we carried out the analysis up to the next-to-next-to-next-to-leading order (NNNLO) that showed $C$ dependent corrections coming into each order version of the non-Gaussianity parameters, $f_{\rm NL}, g_{\rm NL}, \tau_{\rm NL}$, and equivalently into the corresponding statistical moments of the stochastic e-folds ${\cal N}$.
+The probability distribution function (PDF) of the e-folds ${\cal N}$ was provided for each order of the analysis, and the effects of the parameter $C$ on the PDF shape at each order via measures such as skewness and kurtosis are also provided.

+In the diffusion-dominated regime, a similar but more sophisticated perturbative analysis inspired by the refs.\cite{Ezquiaga:2019ftu,Pattison:2021oen}, was presented up to the NNNLO for the probability distribution function.
+Though explicit expressions become highly cumbersome beyond the next-to-leading order (NLO), numerical results are possible to design.
+The perturbative expansion is realised through the figure \ref{allSSFI} and holds perfectly for this regime.
 The analytic expressions for the mean number of e-folds are given at each order, which later appears to contribute to the PBH mass fraction using stochastic-$\delta N$ formalism.